bhaddhadon/openimages-custom-yolov5/readme.md

 # #

 #### Steps
+1) Open terminal. create new python3.8 conda env
-1) Edit 'trg_class' and 'user_path' in custom_data.py and run.
+2) Edit 'trg_class' and 'user_path' in user_trg_config.yaml
+3) Open custom_data.ipynb and run.
+Select newly created env as kernel.
+Data download would require between 8 to 16GB space.
 This would download images and labels, convert txt files into yolo format and transfer images into custom_data folder.
-2) run train.py with optional paramter specified in yolov5 repo
+4) Open train_and_detect.ipynb.
+Run train.py with optional paramter specified in the code
-3) use the best.pt weight of your preferred run iteration as a paramater to parse when running detect.py to either test image set in custom_data or your own test image set
+5) Prepare test images and run detect.py with optional parameter specified in the code